pulibrary/lux-design-system/README.md

 npm run styleguide
 ```

+### Running tests

+* Run all tests with `npm run test`
+* Run a single test file with `npx jest tests/unit/specs/components/luxGridItem.spec.js`
+* Run a single test with the name of the test from the `it()` call: `npx jest -t "should have the appropriate class to define the columns"`

 ### Release a new version

 This requires you to have an account on npm with 2fa enabled.
 You will also